a-torgovitsky/ivcrc/README.md

 A help file has been added to assist with the syntax and estimation options.

-The module has two ado files which work together: IVCRC.ado is a shell, feeding commands to IVCRC_ESTIMATE_vs.ado which performs the computations.
+The module has two ado files which work together: IVCRC.ado is a wrapper, feeding commands to IVCRC_ESTIMATE_vs.ado which performs the computations.
 Users must load both for the module to work.
 There are two versions of the estimation routine.
 IVCRC_ESTIMATE_ONEVAR.ado is for the case of a single basic endogenous variable and is faster.
 IVCRC_ESTIMATE_MULTIVAR.ado is for the case of multiple basic endogenous variables.
 Both allow arbitrary "derived endogenous" variables.